Big Island route list logo TABLE 3

 No travel services; nearest travel services are in Hilo, Waimea, or Kailua-Kona.
 Since high altitude may reduce gas mileage, refueling in one of those places before traveling this road is recommended.

-See also cautions above for State route 200 Ala Mauna Saddle Road (only paved road connecting this road to the rest of the Big Island's road network).
+See also cautions above for State route 200 Saddle Road (only paved road connecting this road to the rest of the Big Island's road network).

 No route number South